-South Carolina State University is one of two land-grant universities in the State of Soutth Carolina.
-The University was created for the purpose of serving the state of South Carolina and its citizens.
-It has a pivotal role in the community and economic development of the nation.
-As part of the land-grant mission, the objective of the 1890 program is to raise the educational consciousness and awareness of national issues that impact limited resource clientele in order to improve their quality of life.
-Overall, the mission of the 1890 Research and Extension Program at South Carolina State University is to promote an organized research and extension system that addresses quality of life opportunities for limited-resource communities and provides effective stakeholder outreach programs and services in the areas of extension, agriculture/natural resources, family life, health and nutrition, youth development, community economic development, education and technology.
+Land Grant Universities have a pivotal role in the community and economic development of the nation.
+South Carolina is privileged to have two land grant universities in the state; Clemson and South Carolina State Universities.
+As part of the land-grant mission, the objective of the 1890 program is to raise the educational consciousness and awareness of national issues that impact limited resource clientele, in order to improve their quality of life.
+Overall, the mission of the 1890 Research and Extension Program at South Carolina State University is to promote an organized research and extension system that addresses quality of life opportunities for limitedresource communities and provides effective stakeholder outreach programs and services in the areas of extension, agriculture/natural resources, family life, health and nutrition, youth development, community economic development, education and technology.
 The organization values the integration of research, teaching and public service.
 Individually, the 1890 Evans-Allen Research mission provides seed-based funding to faculty, staff and students to become engaged in organized research efforts/opportunities to build the research capacity of the institution to address problems and issues of concern to limited-resource stakeholders/clientele.
-The mission of the 1890 Cooperative Extension Program is to deliver research-based programs/activities designed to help stakeholders/clientele enhance their quality of life in order to respond to environmental changes.
-The 1890 Research and Extension Program works together to benefit the citizens of South Carolina.
+The mission of the 1890 Extension Program is to deliver research-based programs/activities designed to help stakeholders/clientele enhance their quality of life in order to respond to environmental changes.
+The 1890 Research and Extension Units work cohesively for the betterment of the citizens of South Carolina.

-Major achievements from the past year (July 1, 2008 ó June 30, 2009) for 1890 Research and Extension include the following:
+The major achievements from the past year (July 1, 2010 - June 30, 2011) for 1890 Research and Extension include the following: